KenobySky/tsm-ga-solver/README.md

 *Picture 3: Solution Calculated*

-Below the map, there is two labels which shows the current status and the current optimum cost.
-In the right, there is the following buttons :
+Below the map there are two labels displaying the current status and optimum cost.
+On the right there are the following buttons:

 * Start
 * Samples
 * Settings
 * Benchmark

-Once you saved a sample, you can create benchmarks with it (as shown in picture 4):
+Once you saved a sample you can take benchmarks of it (see picture 4):

 ![784360299-benchmakToSave.png](https://bitbucket.org/repo/egL9o4/images/2266868724-784360299-benchmakToSave.png)

 *Picture 4: Benchmark*

-With benchmarks it's possible to make the program to save the result of the solution calculated in a file.
-It also saves the sample reference which makes it possible to run the same sample of cities with different settings and compare the results, making it easier for students to notice the differences between different settings.
+Benchmarks save the current settings to a file next to the sample file.
+This is useful to, for example, run the same sample of cities with different settings and compare the results, making it easier for students to understand the effects of different settings.
 The benchmark is saved when a solution is calculated.
-It will save the following data, as can be seen in picture 5:
+It will save the following data as you can seen in picture 5:

 * Date and time of start
 * Duration in seconds
-* Way point quantity
+* Waypoint quantity
 * Chromosome quantity
 * Cost in pixels
 * Cut length